-By having open and honest conversations with your family members, they can start to be included in planning discussions.
-This ensures that they understand important considerations such as making sure that you have enough capital and income for your own lifetime, whilst making provision for children and grandchildren so that more assets can be passed on, reducing the overall value of your estate, and thereby mitigating your potential inheritance tax planning.
+This is particularly the case for making sure you have enough capital and income for your own lifetime, whilst making provision for children and grandchildren so that more assets can be passed on.

 Inheritance Tax planning

-Everyone has a standard IHT allowance of £325,000 per person, otherwise known as the Nil Rate Band (NRB).
-For people with children or direct descendants who can inherit the family home, this could increase to £175,000 per person following the introduction of the Residence Nil Rate Band (RNRB) since 2017.
-Therefore, for a married couple or civil partners the first £1,000,000 of their estate could potentially be free of IHT.
-However, for estates over £2,000,000, this additional RNRB is reduced by £1 for every £2.
-Once the total estate is above £2,700,000, the additional RNRB is lost.
+The standard IHT allowance allows each individual to pass on £325,000 without any tax being due – otherwise known as the Nil Rate Band (NRB).
+For those with children or direct descendants who can inherit the family home, this could increase by £175,000 per person following the introduction of the Residence Nil Rate Band (RNRB) in 2017.

-For example, a married couple has a £2,700,000 taxable estate, assuming that they both have their full Nil Rate Bands available £650,000 of their estate could be free of IHT.
+There is much to gain with the right kind of financial planning.
+Take for example, a married couple with a £2.7 million taxable estate.
+Assuming that they both have their full Nil Rate Bands available, £650,000 of their estate could be free of IHT.
 As their RNRB has reduced to £0, the potential IHT bill would be £820,000.

 Intergenerational wealth transfer

-The key is to start intergenerational planning as early as possible, as there can be more planning options available.
-As an example, for gifts to beneficiaries or trusts, the likelihood of surviving seven years is greater, and if using Discretionary Gift Trusts, this could be done every seven years as the NRB is reinstated.
+For gifts to beneficiaries or trusts, the likelihood of surviving seven years is greater when you start earlier.
+Plus, if you’re using Discretionary Gift Trusts this could be done every seven years as the NRB is reinstated.

-Wealth planning can help clients and their families identify the potential inheritance tax on their estate, and explore a number of options that may include protecting the potential IHT on large gifts, a range of trusts, whole of life assurance, and investments that qualify for IHT relief.
+Wealth planning can help identify the potential IHT on an estate.
+It’s possible to explore other options that may include protecting the potential IHT on large gifts, a range of trusts, whole of life assurance, and investments that qualify for IHT relief.